23 Best Board Games for Kids

 - Safe, ad-free entertainment tailored to age

-Keiki is not a replacement for board games that teach, but their ideal digital companion.
+Keiki isn't a replacement for board games that teach — it's their ideal digital companion.

 Tips for Choosing the Right Board Game

-Even the coolest and most colorful board games will just gather dust if they don’t suit your family and your child specifically.
-So here are a few tips to make life easier:
+Even the coolest and most colorful board games will just gather dust if they don't suit your family and your child specifically.
+Here are a few tips to make life easier:

 - Consider your child's age and interests